chipmuenk/pyfda/README.md

 This command creates a new folder "pyfda" at your current directory level and copies the complete pyfda project into it.

-The tutorial at https://help.github.com/en/articles/fork-a-repo provides a good starting point for working with git repos.
-As described above, pyfda can then be installed from local files using either
+The tutorial at https://help.github.com/en/articles/fork-a-repo provides a good starting point for working with git repos. pyfda can then be installed from local files using

     > pip3 install -e <YOUR_PATH_TO_PYFDA_setup.py>

- or

-    > python setup.py develop

 Now you can edit the code and test it.
 If you're happy with it, push it to your repo and create a Pull Request so that the code can be reviewed and merged into the `chipmuenk/pyfda` repo.